bbux-dev/datacraft/docs/source/usage.rst

        <li>b</li>
    </ul>

 The engine requires collections to iterate over.
-A small change to our spec will address this issue:
+A small change to the spec will address this issue:

 .. code-block:: json